A Comprehensive Guide To Ohio EV Rebates, Tax Credits, and Incentives

 Home Electrification Incentives in Ohio

-In 2024, Ohio is expected to offer home energy rebates funded through the Inflation Reduction Act, making $124.8 million for home efficiency rebates and $124.1 million for home electrification available for things like appliance rebates, insulation and air sealing, heat pumps for space and water heating, and upgrades to smart electrical panels necessary to enable those retrofits.
+Ohio is offering home energy rebates funded through the Inflation Reduction Act, making $124.8 million for home efficiency rebates and $124.1 million for home electrification available for things like appliance rebates, insulation and air sealing, heat pumps for space and water heating, and upgrades to smart electrical panels necessary to enable those retrofits.

 Combining EV ownership with other electrification projects, such as upgrading your home with solar panels & battery storage, or investing in a heat pump, will help you save even more while reducing your environmental impact.